gobuffalo/pop/README.md

 $ soda generate fizz name_of_migration
 ```

-Running this command with generate the following files:
+Running this command will generate the following files:

 ```text
 ./migrations/20160815134952_name_of_migration.up.fizz